joao-dias-25/edit-de-project-dbt/README.md

 also be copied to the container.
 You can run it with the following command:

 ```
-$ docker run edit_de_project_dbt debug
+$ docker run edit-de-project-dbt debug
 ```

 The entrypoint of the container is the command `dbt`.
 This means that any arguments at the end of the `docker run` command will be appended to the `dbt` command.
 The previous command effectively runs `dbt debug` inside the container.

-This image can then be uploaded to Artifact Registry and be used in a Cloud Run job.
+This image can then be pushed to Docker Hub and be used in a Cloud Run job.
 It will automatically find credentials to authenticate with BigQuery in that environment.
 However, to test locally, you need to provide it your local credentials.
 You can do this by mounting your local credentials to the container